somasundaram1702/somasundaram1702.github.io/index.md

 ### Designing a people counter appilication

-This is a simple project to count the number of people.
+<div style="text-align: justify">This is a simple project to count the number of people.
 In this project, people enter a room from one side, read a document and leave the room on the other side.
-An SSD people detector model was used to count the people with 100% accuracy.
+An SSD people detector model was used to count the people with 100% accuracy.</div>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/somasundaram1702/people-counter-python)